 Restaurants can’t ignore TripAdvisor, Yelp, Zomato, and OpenTable.
 These platforms drive notable traffic and bookings.
 Complete profiles with menus, photos, and accurate hours are non-negotiable.

-Google Business Profile is especially necessary for restaurants.
-Features like menu integration, reservation links, and food ordering directly from search results can significantly impact bookings.
+Google Business Profile is especially important for restaurants.
+Features like menu integration, reservation links, and food ordering directly from search results can significantly affect bookings.

-Food bloggers and local publications often mention restaurants—these unstructured citations matter.
+Food bloggers and local publications often mention restaurants, and these unstructured citations matter.
 Build relationships with local food writers and bloggers to earn natural mentions.

 Plumbers, electricians, and contractors need citations on home service platforms like Checkatrade, Rated People, Bark, and MyBuilder.
 These platforms generate leads, not just citations.

 Trade association directories matter.
-If you’re a member of professional associations, ensure your listing in their directory is complete and links to your website.
+If you’re a member of a professional association, make sure your listing in their directory is complete and links to your website.

 Local citations are especially important for home service businesses.
 Most customers search for providers nearby.
 Chamber of commerce listings, local business directories, and community websites all contribute to local visibility.